 Kianna Juda Angelo – Project Leader – Executive Director & Founder for Living Islands.
 Born in Namdrik, Republic of the Marshall Islands, adopted by an American family and raised in Vancouver, Washington.
-Kianna is also co-founder of the COFA Alliance National Network (CANN), a board member on the Oregon Pacific Islander Coalition, Healthy Columbia Willamette Community Steering Committee Member, Consulting Member for the Pacific Resilience Fund (Canada), a member of UN association, and Partner in Multnomah County Pacific Islander Coalition.
+Kianna is also a co-founder of the COFA Alliance National Network (CANN), a board member of the Oregon Pacific Islander Coalition, a Healthy Columbia Willamette Community Steering Committee Member, Consulting Member for the Pacific Resilience Fund (Canada), a member of the UN association, and Partner in Multnomah County Pacific Islander Coalition.

 Jesper Angelo – CIO/COO – Co-founder of Living Islands and Kianna’s Husband.
 Born in Copenhagen, Denmark.
 Jesper is also co-founder of the COFA Alliance National Network.
 He is the CIO of the largest calcium carbonates mining company in the Pacific NW and Alaska.
 Jesper has a background in online information technology & cryptology and has worked with NATO, Apple, and IBM.
 He is assigned to work as Living Islands logistics and technical manager overseeing the MM21 trip.

 Our Team leaders are essential for communications between home governments and community members here, stateside.
-These leaders are assigned to have 1-5 people under their leadership to help create workshops for our doctors, ensuring cultural introduction to each country the team will be working within.
+These leaders are assigned to have 1-5 people under their leadership to help create workshops for our doctors, ensuring cultural introduction to each country the team will work in.
 These intense workshops will have in-depth knowledge targeting culture, health, community, politics, economics, and geography.
 We aim to positively impact the partnership through responsible and thoughtful education and awareness.